-Table 1: Source of crude venom fractions used for the primary screening
+Table 1: Source of crude venom fractions used for primary screening

-The inhibitory effect of venom samples were tested against human $K_v 1.3$ channels stably expressed in Chinese hamster ovary cells, using the QPatchHT gigaseal quality automated patch clamp system and standard solutions and voltage protocols (Figure 1).
+The inhibitory effect of venom samples were tested against human $K_v 1.3$ channels stably expressed in Chinese hamster ovary cells, using the QPatchHT gigaseal quality automated patch clamp system, and standard solutions and voltage protocols (Figure 1).
 Venom samples lyophilized in sucrose (5 μ M) were reconstituted in water before subsequent serial dilution in extracellular recording solution to achieve the final on-cell test concentrations.
 Fractions were tested in the presence of the carrier BSA (0.1%) to minimize non-specific binding.
-ShK (50 pM) and Sucrose (5 μ M) were used as positive and negative controls, respectively.
+ShK-186 (50 pM) and Sucrose (5 μ M) were used as positive and negative controls, respectively.

-Figure 1: QPatch recordings of hKv1.3 currents
+Figure 1: QPatch 48 recordings of hK_v1.3 current

-Standard solutions (A) and voltage protocol (B; applied at 0.067 Hz) were used to record the effect of venom peptides on $K_v1.3$ currents.
-The integral of current over time was measured for each voltage sweep to enable assessment of any modulatory activity in a state-independent manner (C).
-Peptides were applied as a single concentration per cell with a minimum of 5 bolus additions (2 mins per addition) to enable steady state block to be achieved.
+Standard solutions (A) and voltage protocol (B; applied at 0.067 Hz) were used to record the effect of venom peptides on K_v 1.3 current.
+The integral of current during the depolarising step to +30 mV was measured for each voltage sweep to enable assessment of any modulatory activity in a state-independent manner (C).
+Peptides were applied as a single concentration per cell with a minimum of 5 bolus additions (2 mins between additions) to enable steady state block to be achieved.